Mouthing Beyond Three

 • People with learning disabilities are 100 times more likely to die from choking

-• Zero safety guidance exists for families managing mouthing behaviours after 36 months
+• Zero safety guidance exists for families managing mouthing behaviours after 36 months (so we had to do something!)

-This challenge is complex and will take years to fully address – but that's not a reason to do nothing.
-Real change starts with us: families who understand the daily reality, educators who see the need, and communities ready to act.
+This challenge is complex and will take years to fully address, but that's not a reason to do nothing.
+Real change starts with us: educators who see the need, families who understand the daily reality, and communities ready to act.

 Meet the Team